 The Deutsches Museum Flugwerft Schleissheim is a museum dedicated to displaying aviation exhibits.
 It is situated in Effnerstraße 18, 85764 Oberschleißheim, Germany.
 It is a member of the museums in the Deutsche Museum collection.
 The museum was founded in the year 1992.

-Its collections include various airspace vehicles as helicopters, fixed-wing aircraft, engines of these aircraft, etc. The museum’s collections are grouped into:
+Its collections include various airspace vehicles such as helicopters, fixed-wing aircraft, aircraft engines, etc. The museum’s collections are grouped into:

-(a) Piston engined aircraft, which include Antonov An-2, Arco ultralight, Brunswick LF-1 Zaunkönig, Bücker Bü 181 Bestmann, Cessna 195, Douglas C-47D, LET Z-37A Čmelák, Pützer Motorraab, Müller DDMH 22, etc.
+- Piston-engined aircraft: This includes Antonov An-2, Arco ultralight, Brunswick LF-1 Zaunkönig, Bücker Bü 181 Bestmann, Cessna 195, Douglas C-47D, LET Z-37A Čmelák, Pützer Motorraab, and Müller DDMH 22.

-(b) Cold War jet aircraft, which include Canadair CL-13 B Sabre Mk.6, Lockheed F-104F Starfighter, McDonnell Douglas F-4E Phantom II, Panavia Tornado IDS
+- Cold War jet aircraft: These include Canadair CL-13 B Sabre Mk.6, Lockheed F-104F Starfighter, McDonnell Douglas F-4E Phantom II, and Panavia Tornado IDS.

-(d) Hang gliders, which include Flight Design Exxtacy, Huber Alpengleiter, Laser 12.8, Lilienthal glider, Pelzner hang glider, Super Gryphon, etc.
+- Hang gliders: These include Flight Design Exxtacy, Huber Alpengleiter, Laser 12.8, Lilienthal glider, Pelzner hang glider, and the Super Gryphon.

 BMW products are also on exhibition in the museum.
-While the restoration of certain aircraft is going on, visitors get the chance to view this process in a display hangar.
+While the restoration of certain aircraft is ongoing, visitors can view this process in a display hangar.

 See Related: Facts About the Berlin Wall